-Class of 2020
+Class of 2020-2021

-Nancy Jardini is a seasoned financial services executive at Fannie Mae, a Fortune 50 company with $14b in annual revenue.
-She has led through dynamic strategic evolution, systemic crisis and fast-paced innovation.
-She manages a dynamically evolving portfolio with responsibility for programs ranging from regulatory strategy to firm-wide governance executed under the title of Senior Vice President, Chief Compliance and Ethics Officer.
+Nancy Jardini is a seasoned financial services executive in the C-suite at Fannie Mae, a Fortune 50 company with $14b in annual revenue.
+She has led through dynamic strategic evolution, systemic crisis, and fast-paced innovation.
+As the Senior Vice President and Chief Compliance Officer, she manages a dynamically evolving portfolio with responsibility for programs ranging from regulatory strategy to firm-wide governance.
 She has deep experience in corporate governance, working directly with the Fannie Mae Board of Directors at every board meeting for over a decade and she manages the governance oversight function for the firm.
 She is the architect of Fannie Mae’s best-in-class Diversity and Inclusion program.

-As the longest-tenured member of the firm’s Management Committee, she honed her crisis management expertise as she helped lead through the financial crisis of 2008, rebuilding credibility, strategy, the risk and control structure and financial plan.
-She is currently guiding the firm through the COVID crisis in all areas from financial products, long-term financial impact and employee planning.
+As the longest-tenured member of the firm’s Management Committee, she honed her crisis management expertise as she helped lead through the financial crisis of 2008, rebuilding credibility, strategy, the risk and control structure, and financial plan.
+She is currently guiding the firm through the COVID crisis in all areas from financial products, long-term financial impact, and employee planning.
 She is responsible for regulatory strategy in the firm’s preparation to exit its long-standing conservatorship.
 Dynamic and unexpected challenges have characterized her career and she has been in the front line leading recovery and innovation.

 Nancy is a graduate of Chatham University and Villanova University School of Law.
-She has been recognized numerous times for her contributions, most recently: Association of Corporate Counsel FoundationGlobal Women in Law and Leadership Honoree 2019; Diversity Journal Women Worth Watching 2019; Housing WireWomen of Influence 2018; Compliance WeekTop Minds 2017.
+She has been recognized numerous times for her contributions, most recently: Association of Corporate Counsel Foundation Global Women in Law and Leadership Honoree 2019; Diversity Journal Women Worth Watching 2019; Housing Wire Women of Influence 2018; Compliance Week Top Minds 2017.